neilanthunblom/ESPresence/README.md

-# ESPresence Configuration
+# ESPresense Configuration

 ## Overview

-This is a short guide that explains how to configure ESPresence to track the presence of an Apple Watch using its IRK and publish it to the MQTT Broker.
+This is a short guide that explains how to configure ESPresense to track the presence of an Apple Watch using its IRK and publish it to the MQTT Broker.
 Additionally it expains how to allow HomeAssistant to access the presence of the device from the MQTT broker.

 ## Prerequisites

 1. A MQTT broker running on the network
-2. ESPresence firmware flashed to an ESP32 device
+2. ESPresense firmware flashed to an ESP32 device
 3. ESP32 device connected to the network
 4. ESP32 device configured to connect to an MQTT broker
 5. Home Assistant instance running